Foundations of geometric approximate group theory: Fundamental notions of geometric approximate group theory

-We now explain how the pseudo-metric approach to geometric group theory carries over to approximate groups.
-(We will see later that the other two approaches can also be made to work, but this requires additional efforts.)
+We now explain how the pseudo-metric approach to geometric group theory carries over to approximate groups.\footnote{We will see later that the other two approaches can be made to work, too, but this requires additional effort.}

 Throughout this section let $G$ be a group and let $\Lambda \subset G$ be a countable approximate subgroup.
 We denote by $\Lambda^\infty < G$ the (countable) subgroup generated by $\Lambda$ so that $(\Lambda, \Lambda^\infty)$ is an approximate group.
-If $H$ is any countable subgroup of $G$ containing $\Lambda^\infty$ (for example, $\Lambda^\infty$ itself) and $d_H$ is a proper, left-invariant pseudo-metric on $H$, then we refer to the restriction of $d_H$ to $\Lambda$ as an \emph{admissible metric} on $\Lambda$.
-We then have the following basic observation (see Lemma \ref{ExternalQIType}): \begin{lemma} If $d$, $d'$ are any two admissible metrics on $\Lambda$, then $(\Lambda, d)$ and $(\Lambda, d')$ are coarsely equivalent. \end{lemma} From now on we fix an admissible metric $d_o$ on $\Lambda$.
-We introduce (see Definition \ref{def: canonical coarse class}): \begin{definition} The \emph{coarse class} of the approximate group $(\Lambda, \Lambda^\infty)$ is defined as
+If $H$ is any countable subgroup of $G$ containing $\Lambda^\infty$, for example $\Lambda^\infty$ itself, and $d_H$ is a proper, left-invariant pseudo-metric on $H$, then we refer to the restriction of $d_H$ to $\Lambda$ as an \emph{admissible metric} on $\Lambda$.
+We then have the following basic observation (see Lemma \ref{ExternalQIType}): \begin{lemma} If $d$, $d'$ are any two admissible metrics on $\Lambda$, then $(\Lambda, d)$ and $(\Lambda, d')$ are coarsely equivalent. \end{lemma} We now fix an admissible metric $d_o$ on $\Lambda$ and define (see Definition \ref{def: canonical coarse class}): \begin{definition} The \emph{coarse class} of the approximate group $(\Lambda, \Lambda^\infty)$ is

 \end{definition} \begin{remark}[Invariance properties of the coarse class] By Lemma \ref{CoarseLemmaIntro}, the coarse class $[\Lambda]_c$ is independent of the choice of $d_o$.
 In fact, it depends only on the isomorphism class of $(\Lambda, \Lambda^\infty)$ in a suitable sense.